NucleusPowered/site-v1/docs/faqs.md

 If you want to turn off Nucleus' command completely without turning off the whole module, you can turn it off in `commands.conf`.

+#### I'm using a BungeeCord/Waterfall/Lillypad proxy, and this still doesn't work!

+A BungeeCord plugin is probably taking over the command.
+The only thing you can do in this case is disable the command on your proxy, which might involve disabling the whole plugin.

+In these scenarioes, you can still use `/nucleus:command`, or if it has an alias, the alias.

 ## Problems In Game

 ### Why is `/back` telling me there is nowhere to warp to?